Energy Conditions and Quantum Information: Energy conditions in general relativity

 \section{Energy conditions in general relativity}

 In this section, we will review basic properties of the energy conditions and their applications in general relativity and gravitational physics, including the singularity theorems, the laws of black hole mechanics, and the topological censorship.
 Our main focus is on the uses of four main, locally (pointwisely) defined energy conditions, but we also discuss their violations and non-local generalizations at the end of this section.
+Unless specifically stated, the assertions, theorems, and formulas discussed in this section assume a four-dimensional spacetime.
+Most of these formulas and theorems remain valid in general dimensions, either without modification or with obvious dimensional extensions.